core-interaction/core-interaction.github.io/topic/box-model/index.md

 {% include figure.html src='/example/opacity/demo' caption='You can still select the text (or click links) of not-fully-opaque elements.' height='22rem' %}

 Keep in mind that `display: none;`, `visibility: hidden;`, and `opacity: 0;` only hide things in the rendered browser view.
-The HTML is still visible in the Inspector and source code!
+The HTML is still visible in the source code!